gbtami/pychess-variants/static/docs/Xiangqi-Guide.md

 ## What is Xiangqi?

 *Xiangqi* (象棋, pronounced like “*shyang-chee*”), or Chinese Chess is a classic board game native to China and is thought to be descended from Chatturanga, the same ancestor as Chess, although some have argued the opposite.
 The game is very popular in China and Vietnam, and it has been said that it is the most played board game in the world.
-The game itself is similar to chess, although it.
+The game itself is similar to chess, although it plays much differently.

 ## Why learn Xiangqi?